Administration of Estates and other Probate Services

 Grant of Probate

-A 'grant of probate' or a 'grant of letters of administration' is always needed where the person who dies leaves property, including:
+A 'grant of probate' or a 'grant of letters of administration' is usually required where the deceased:

 A grant may not be needed if the deceased:

-• Owned everything jointly and everything passes to the other joint owner
+- Owned everything jointly and everything passes to the remaining joint owner

 Applying for Probate